Knowle and Dorridge Running Club

 10.1 A vacancy in the management will arise and shall take effect immediately if a member of the committee resigns by notice in writing to that effect given to the secretary;

-10.2 is subject to disciplinary procedures as above;
+10.2 is suspended or expelled as a result of the disciplinary procedures as above;

 10.3 is asked to resign following a vote within the management.